Last updated: May 4, 2026

 - Who can get it or use it: Enrolled veterans who meet VA clinical or pension rules.
 Availability can differ by VA location.

 - How it helps: Veteran-Directed Care may let the veteran hire a family member, neighbor, or friend under a VA-approved spending plan.
-Aid and Attendance is different: it can increase a pension payment that the household may then use toward care, but it is not the same as Arkansas Medicaid paying a family member directly.
+Aid and Attendance is different.
+It can increase a pension payment that the household may use toward care, but it is not the same as Arkansas Medicaid paying a family member directly.

-- How to apply or use it: Start with the VA caregiver support team directory, the Central Arkansas VA caregiver support page, or the VA Caregiver Support Line at 1-855-260-3274.
+- How to apply or use it: Start with the VA caregiver team, the Central Arkansas VA page, or the VA Caregiver Support Line at 1-855-260-3274.

 - What to gather or know first: Have the veteran’s VA enrollment information, discharge papers if available, a list of care needs, and the name of the person who may serve as caregiver.